cloudify/sbt-s3-resolver/Readme.md

 and don't forget to **add it to you `.gitignore`** file, so that you won't publish this file anywhere.

+If you don't set the `s3credentialsFile` setting to a valid file, the plugin will try to lookup the credentials using the [DefaultAWSCredentialsProviderChain](http://docs.aws.amazon.com/AWSJavaSDK/latest/javadoc/com/amazonaws/auth/DefaultAWSCredentialsProviderChain.html) class provided by the AWS Java SDK.

 The file with actual credentials should contain the access key and secret key of your AWS account (or that of an IAM user), in the following format:

 ```